Healthdirect Free Australian health advice you can count on.

 If you do need treatment for your ganglion cyst, there are some options.

 Using a needle, your doctor can drain the fluid from the cyst (aspiration).
-This is a quick and simple procedure.
-It can be done in your doctor’s office.
+This is a quick and simple procedure done in your doctor's office.
 Roughly half of ganglion cysts removed this way will come back.

 You can also have surgery to remove the cyst.
-This is a simple procedure that can be done under local or general anaesthetic.
+This is a simple procedure done under a local or a general anaesthetic.
 A small number of people have ongoing pain and stiffness in the area after surgery.

-The traditional method of treating a ganglion cyst involves hitting it hard with a heavy book.
+Traditionally ganglion cyst were treated by hitting them hard with a heavy book.
 This is not a good idea.
 It might burst the cyst, but it might cause other injuries and will be very painful.

 Can ganglion cysts be prevented?